 Why do I need an NHBRC Certificate?

-The NHBRC Certificate is a form of documentation you enrol a property or project at the NHBRC.
+The NHBRC Certificate is a form of documentation you enroll a property or project at the NHBRC.
 You have to enroll at least 15 days before you start construction (preferably more).
 You client would need this to get financial support, but also as a warranty for you completing the work up to standard.

 However there’s no need to stress about it, our experts can support you with NHBRC Enrolment too.
 You’re also welcome to give us a call if you have a few questions.